 Pilots remain highly-trained, skillful individuals.
 However, they are human, just like the rest of the passengers on their flights.

 Think about your typical office position.
 When someone feels sick, they may choose to call in or go home to recuperate.
 This simply isn’t an option for a pilot.
-For this reason, our team from Aviation Medical Exams of Miami want to break down some information outlining precisely why, and what happens if these expert fliers get sick during a flight.
+For this reason, our team from Aviation Medical Exams of Miami wants to break down some information outlining precisely why, and what happens if these expert fliers get sick during a flight.

 Okay, a Pilot is Sick During Flight, What Happens Now?